Averrie/Test/README.md

 # TestSuite
-To run this in Eclipse:
+To run the Test Suite in Eclipse:

 __Step 1__ install TestNG by go to Help->Eclipse Marketplace->Find TestNG->install